 Ayla Mills is the Nursery Program Manager at the Laguna de Santa Rosa Foundation.
 She graduated from Chico State University with an MS in Biology, focused on botany, and has over ten years of experience in the habitat restoration field.
 Before joining the Laguna Foundation, Ayla worked at Floral Native Nursery and managed the nursery operations at Central Coast Wilds and the Sonoma Ecology Center’s native plant nursery.
 She has also worked as a botanical consultant, restoration technician, and teacher.

 Jason Mills holds a Master of Science focused on the role of fire in California Grasslands.
-He is also a California-licensed landscape Contractor and Certified Ecological Restoration Practitioner with 25+ years of experience managing natural resources for public agencies, non-profits, and private landowners throughout northern California.
+He is also a California-licensed landscape Contractor and Certified Ecological Restoration Practitioner with 25+ years of experience managing natural resources for public agencies, non-profits, and private landowners throughout Northern California.
 Jason’s skills began as an AmeriCorps intern for Golden Gate Parks, to currently informing and carrying out effective vegetation management projects with Ecological Solutions.
 He has been deeply involved in fire-related fuel reduction practices and advocates for ecological approaches to vegetation management for the communities of the North Bay.

 Joe Mueller has been teaching biology at the College of Marin for 30 years and is the coordinator for the Natural History Program.
 Of the 15 different courses he has taught, subjects of particular interest include ecology, marine biology, ornithology, and environmental science.
-Taking a holistic approach to science, Joe emphasizes the inter-connective approach to understanding biology.
+Taking a holistic approach to science, Joe emphasizes the interconnected approach to understanding biology.
 He is the recipient of the 2008 Terwilliger Environmental Award and the Environmental Action Committee of West Marin’s 2023 Peter Behr Steward of the Land & Sea Award.

 Larry Nigro is a retired Marin County educator and avid birder.
 He has completed the California Academy of Sciences Master Birder Program and is a certified California naturalist.
-In 2024, he traveled North America and identified 801 species of birds.
+In 2024, he traveled across North America and identified 801 species of birds.
 Larry loves sharing the joy of birding with people of all ages.

 Demitri Peñuelas (@walkingwiththewildlife) spent his formative years in San Francisco’s East Bay, where he was first exposed to a rich tapestry of wildlife and ultimately discovered his passion and knack for herpetology.
 He has extensive knowledge of California's reptiles & amphibians and has spent over twenty years refining the delicate art of tracking wildlife in a variety of environments.
 He is an experienced outdoor guide and hosts private workshops for clients looking to learn more about their local wildlife.
 Despite his considerable experience, he remains steadfast in his belief that the outdoors is an inexhaustible wellspring of knowledge and considers himself a student as much as a teacher.